rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 By this stage, you've debugged the sequence that represents the behavior of many e-commerce and analytics solutions relying on third-party cookies, and gaining a clear insight into how third-party cookies function (and the implications when they don't) equips you to address potential issues as an e-commerce website operator.

-If you are a 3P provider, or if you are checking if the 3P e-commerce providers on your site are working, then you can map the process outlined in this demo to your scenario.
+If you are a third-party provider, or if you are checking if third-party e-commerce providers on your site are working, then you can map the process outlined in this demo to your scenario.

 ## **Single Sign-On (SSO) Services**